drewhart/geonomics_docs/sphinx_dir/docs.rst

 reset: P

-  This defines the x and y dimensions of the :py:`Landscape`, in units of cells.
+  This defines the y,x dimensions of the :py:`Landscape`, in units of cells.
 As you might imagine, these values are used for a wide variety of basic operations throughout Geonomics.
 Change the default value to the dimensions of the landscape you wish to simulate on.